 To support research that might throw light upon the Roman occupation of Scotland

-To assist in exceptional circumstances with the preparation of additional data and the presentation of material for publication in the Proceedings
+To assist with the preparation of additional data and the presentation of material for publication by the Society

 Grant to “enable experts to visit other museums, collections, or materials of archaeological science at home or abroad”

-Enabling young or student Fellows of the Society to read papers on Scottish themes at conferences of international standing
+Supporting young or student Fellows of the Society specifically

 The fund aims to support lectures in those parts of Scotland that are not currently served by the Society’s meetings